Rodrigossz/CV/README.md

 ### Senior Applied Data Scientist - Microsoft US - Learn AI Team (Nov/2017 - Feb/2020)

-Initially working with the LearnAI team, I was an AI Developer and Instructor.
-I created and delived the trainings, that were end-to-end AI Solutions using multiple products like Cognitive Services, Azure Machine Learning, CosmosDB, Bots, among others.
+AI Developer and Instructor.
+I created and delivered trainings that were end-to-end AI Solutions, using multiple products like Cognitive Services, Azure Machine Learning, CosmosDB, Bots, among others.
 All content included theory materials and thands-on labs.
 I delivered in-person and online trainings, including  "train the trainers" courses and all of the biggests Microsoft conferences like Ready, Inspire, Ignite, and MLADS.
 I had the opportunity to teach AI in Redmond, Seattle, Bellevue, Bogota, Sao Paulo, London, Lisbon, Singapore, Sydney, Amsterdam, New York, Orlando, and Dallas.

 In March 2019 we became [ACE](http://aka.ms/ACE-Blog) Team, AI Customer Engagements.
 We work on AI critical projects with ISVs, GSIs, and special customers.
 The job is to help critical AI projects, from trainings to MVPs development.
 The engagements can go from a few hours to months.
 At the end of the project, we share the lessons learned with the community trough conference sessions, videos, and blog posts.